 PRAISE is a weapon.
 Praise confuses the enemy.
 In the Bible there are various examples of how praise was used in battles to help secure victories.
 Worship and praise breaks the oppression of the enemy.
 Praise is a weapon that we should use to help us to win spiritual battles and to further God’s kingdom.

 PRAISE comes from the Latin word “pretium”, meaning price.
 Prize is a variation of this word.
 Originally it meant “to set a great price on”.
 So when we praise God, we are placing a great value on Him and His acts.
+Praise is a great weapon for spiritual warfare.

 God sees us as His “treasured possession”